dotnet/corefx/Documentation/coding-guidelines/interop-guidelines.md

 easy to assume something is safe/guaranteed when it isn't.
 - Don't cheat and take advantage of coincidental agreement between one flavor's ABI and the shim's ABI.
-- Use PascalCase and spell things out in a style closer to Win32 than libc.
+- Use PascalCase in a style closer to Win32 than libc.
+  - If an export point has a 1:1 correspondence to the platform API, then name it after the platform API in PascalCase (e.g. stat -> Stat, fstat -> FStat).
+  - If an export is not 1:1, then spell things out as we typically would in CoreFX code (i.e. don't use abbreviations unless they come from the underlying API.
-  - At first, it seemed that we'd want to use 1:1 names for the shims, but it turns out there are many cases where being strictly 1:1 isn't practical.
-As such, the libraries will end up looking more self-consistent if we give them their own style with which to express themselves.
+  - At first, it seemed that we'd want to use 1:1 names throughout, but it turns out there are many cases where being strictly 1:1 isn't practical.
 - Stick to data types which are guaranteed not to vary in size across flavors.
-(Pointers and size_t variance across bitness is OK.)
   - e.g. use int32_t, int64_t from stdint.h and not int, long.